Debate Judge Information

 Background Checks, Safety Training, and Eligible Participants

-- NCFCA has a zero-tolerance policy for sexual abuse as defined in our full Child Safety Policy document.
+• NCFCA has a zero-tolerance policy for sexual abuse as defined in our full Safety Policy document.

-- All non-minor volunteers, including parents, coaches, alumni, and community judges, plus any adult visitors attending an NCFCA event, must watch a brief child safety training video and must also affirm that they are not required by law to be listed on a sex offender registry and have not been convicted of a sexually-related crime involving a minor.
-Anyone confirmed to be on a sex-offender registry will not be allowed to participate in any role.
+• All adults attending a tournament must affirm that they are not required to be on a sex offender registry and have not been convicted of a sexually related crime involving a minor.
+Anyone who is required to be on a sex offender registry or has been convicted of a sexually related crime involving a minor shall not be allowed to participate in NCFCA activities.

 We make every effort to minimize identifiable conflicts through our electronic ballot selection screening processes.
 However, we rely on judges to determine conflicts based on personal connections that are not captured in our system.